 Today, its 10 miles of beaches and boardwalks are once again as busy as when John Wayne and Gary Cooper were in town.
 And these past two years, Canadians have returned to the market with a vengeance, along with a handful of Americans.

 Even better, the historic center has been newly renovated.
 Now it’s a fine example of Spanish-colonial America, with plenty of world-class restaurants, sidewalk cafés, and a beachfront promenade.
 Each time I return I’m amazed at the restoration progress.

 In fact, I recently bought a condo in Mazatlán’s historic center that’s also right on the beach… allowing me to enjoy both worlds.

 Puerto Vallarta has been one of Mexico’s most-popular resorts since the 1960s, although its rich colonial history goes back hundreds of years.

 Unlike many resort areas, PV has a number of coastal sections with beaches interspersed among them… meaning different areas have their own unique character.
 For LGBT expats and travelers, PV could be especially appealing, as it’s the most gay-friendly destination we’ve found in Latin America.

 Puerto Vallarta excels when it comes to ocean views.
 Here, you’ll find lots of properties perched on lush, green hillsides, and long views looking out to the ocean.

-At this year’s Live and Invest in Mexico Virtual Event we’ll show you PV’s best lifestyle options and property buys… as well as one of Mexico’s best coastal investments.
+At this year’s Live and Invest in Mexico Virtual Event, which takes place this week (sign up now if you’re interested—it’s one of the last chances to do so!) we’ll show you PV’s best lifestyle options and property buys… as well as one of Mexico’s best coastal investments.